Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

    `SearchRequest.search_key` and the claimed VRF output `vrf_result.index`.
 3. Evaluate the search proof in `search` according to the steps in
    {{proof-combined-tree}}.
-This will produce a verdict as to whether the search was executed correctly, and also produce a series of leaf values for each step in the search.
+This will produce a verdict as to whether the search was executed correctly, and also a candidate root value for the tree.
 If it's determined that the search was executed incorrectly, abort with an error.
-4. Evaluate the inclusion proof in `inclusion` with the leaf values produced in the previous step, to produce the root value of the tree.
-5. Verify the signature in `tree_head.signature` with the calculated root value of the tree.
+4. Verify the signature in `tree_head.signature` with the calculated root value of the tree.
-6. If the proof in `search` determined that a valid entry was found, check that `value` is populated, and that the commitment in the terminal search step opens to `value.value` with opening `value.opening`.
+5. If the proof in `search` determined that a valid entry was found, check that `value` is populated, and that the commitment in the terminal search step opens to `value.value` with opening `value.opening`.
 If the proof determined that a valid entry was not found, check that `value` is empty.